AdaCore/learn/courses/intro-to-spark/chapters/01_Overview.rst

 This tutorial is an interactive introduction to the SPARK programming language and its formal verification tools.
-You need not know any specific programming language (although going over the :doc:`../../intro-to-ada/index` first may help) or have experience in formal verification.
+You need not know any specific programming language (although going over the :doc:`Introduction to Ada course <courses/intro-to-ada/index>` first may help) or have experience in formal verification.

 For some of the sample code presented, you'll be able to compile and run the program and/or run the formal verification tool on the program.
 These